NetDevLazg/cisco-conf-log/README.md

 logging server 10.102.1.162 6 port 518 use-vrf default
 no logging rate-limit # some Nexus' dont support this command anymore
 ```

+#### You can verify that the server is receiving the logs by checking the cisco-conf-log proccess "systemctl status cisco-conf-log"